 The Cambridgeshire Collection holds many thousands illustrations including prints, drawings, postcards, videos, photographs and negatives covering Cambridgeshire and the Isle of Ely.
 Many pictures appearing in illustrated books and newspapers have been indexed as has material held in the Folk Museum & elsewhere.
 Many of the pictures will have been individually studied and catalogued with entries made for significant details such as windmills, buses etc.

-The main Cambridgeshire Collection Illustrations Catalogue is arranged by subject headings
+The main Cambridgeshire Collection Illustrations Catalogue is arranged

 Cambridge pictures are represented by letters A - P.